Site icon Circuit Ideas for You

 Frequency to Voltage Converter Circuit using IC TC9400

-This makes it easier to measure and work with frequency as an analog voltage in many different uses.
+This helps to read and use frequency as voltage in many ways.

 Circuit Working: